 The companies in India face the following challenges in statutory compliance in HR:

-It is quite common for the professionals in a company to lack expertise and adequate knowledge in statutory compliance requirements.
-When such a company has multiple locations internationally, its compliance risk increases; therefore, a company must have professionals with proper experience on statutory compliance for a smoother running of the business.
+It is standard for a company’s professionals to lack expertise and adequate knowledge of statutory compliance requirements.
+When such a company has multiple locations internationally, its compliance risk increases; therefore, a company must have professionals with proper experience in statutory compliance for a smoother running of the business.

 In most companies, several departments control various functional activities of the business.
 Such companies can’t ensure effective compliance in their companies.

-Statutory requirements continuously evolve and emerge with complexities which makes it difficult for companies to keep up with the dynamic statutory landscape.
+Statutory requirements continuously evolve and emerge with complexities, making it difficult for companies to keep up with the dynamic statutory landscape.

-Companies who spend enough resources on the requirements statutory compliance in HR will find the investment worth it as they will get numerous benefits from it along with the protection against non-compliant issues.
-Before joining a company, an employee should also check whether it is statutory compliant or not.
-All the companies in India must carry out statutory compliance in HR to ensure that they have a professional and employee-friendly working environment.
+Companies who spend enough resources on statutory compliance requirements in HR will find the investment worth it as they will get numerous benefits from it and the protection against non-compliant issues.
+Before joining a company, an employee should also check whether it is statutory compliant.
+All the companies in India must carry out statutory compliance in HR to ensure a professional and employee-friendly working environment.